microsoft/botbuilder-dotnet/doc/Build CI/readme.md

 </table>

 ## **Pipelines details**

 ### **Build CI**

 This pipeline aims to verify the build and tests configured of the repository.
-It consist of building and running the tests using a specific OS which can be Windows or Linux.
+It consists of building and running the tests using a specific OS, which can be Windows or Linux.

 Each repository has its custom configuration depending on the language used to build.